Silver $35.97 Gold $3336.20 Platinum $1345.00 Palladium $1099.00 Copper $0.32

 Of course, you will not be removing stones before you buy rings (you will simply deduct a quarter or half gram from the weight depending upon the size of the stone).
 You do not want to pay gold prices for large stones that are only worth a few pennies each.
 (The sad truth is that most colored stones, with rare exceptions like emerald and ruby, have very little value).

 However, once in your possession and before you ship to us, you need to remove as many stones as possible.
-We don't want colored stones nor small diamonds.
-Large diamonds of 2 carats or more are of interest.
+We don't want colored stones nor tiny "chip" diamonds.
 You can buy pliers and prong openers on Amazon.com or eBay.com.
-We do not include these in the kit.

 6. Magnet

 You use a strong magnet as a quick test to eliminate items made of steel, or containing ferrous metal.
 Anything that sticks to the magnet is not precious metal, but many non precious metals (such as copper) are also not magnetic, so this is not a fool proof test.
 Also, necklaces often have a steel clasp attached to a solid gold chain.
-The magnet test is a good way to weed our plated junk and costume jewelry.
-We include a very strong Rare Earth Magnet in our Affiliates Kit.
-It is just one more tool that helps guide you to the gold mine.
+The magnet test is a good way to weed out plated junk and costume jewelry.
+It's just one more tool that helps guide you to the gold mine.

 7. File or scraper

-You use a file or Xacto knife to make a small scratch in an unobtrusive place on any items you wish to test with acid solution.
-The reason you do this is so you cut through any gold plating or coating that may be present on items that may only be gold-plated, not solid gold.
-After making a tiny scratch, you place a drop of acid directly onto the piece and observe the reaction.
-We include an Xacto knife in our Affiliates Kit.
+Use a file or Xacto knife to make a small scratch in an unobtrusive place on any items you wish to test with acid solution.
+The reason to do this to cut through any gold plating or coating that may be present on items that may only be gold-plated, not solid gold.
+After making a tiny scratch, place a drop of acid directly onto the piece and observe the reaction.

 10. Lighting